Academic Accessibility Services Contact

 Accessibility Services for Students

-We're committed to providing reasonable accommodations for students with documented learning disabilities.
+We're here to support students with learning differences.

 - Extended time for quizzes and tests (not to exceed time and ½)